Matilda Kearns

-Matilda Emily Kearns (born October 2, 2000) is an Australian water polo player who plays for the Australian national team.
+Matilda Emily Kearns (born 2 October 2000) is an Australian Olympic water polo player who plays for the Australian national team.
+Her father, Phil Kearns AM, a former Rugby Union player for the Wallabies, and her mother Julie Kearns.

-Career
+Early life

+Born and raised in Sydney, Australia, Tilly began playing water polo for the Sydney Northern Beaches Breakers at the age of 12.

+She attended Queenwood School for Girls from 2006 to 2018 where she continued to play for the Sydney Northern Beaches Breakers.
+She went on to join The University of Sydney's 'Lions' playing center forward, making her debut for the Australian Stingers debut in 2019 at the FINA World League Finals.

+Water polo career

 She plays for University of Sydney.
 She plays for University of Southern California.

 Kearns was a member of the Australian Stingers squad that competed at the Tokyo 2020 Olympics.
-The Head Coach was Predrag Mihailović.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.
+She was also part of the Australian women's water polo team that finished in second place at the 2024 Summer Olympics.

 Her father, Phil, is a member of the Australian Rugby Hall of Fame.